Webinar: Helping Grieving Children and Teens Cope with Difficult Emotions

 About the TAPS Institute for Hope and Healing®

-The TAPS Institute for Hope and Healing® is positioned to be the national and worldwide leader in training and education for bereavement professionals, bereaved individuals, and grieving military and civilian families.
+The TAPS Institute for Hope and Healing® is positioned to be the national and worldwide leader in training and education for bereavement professionals, bereaved individuals, and grieving military, veteran and civilian families.
 The Institute serves as a resource and training center, providing a hub for high-quality collaboration among professionals working in the field of grief and loss.

 The Institute is where practical information on coping with loss are accessible for all who seek current strategies, the most effective tools, and best practices for supporting those who are grieving and those who serve the grieving.